Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Theoretical Framework for Curvilinear Coordinates

 meaning that tidal effects $\propto |x|^2$ are not depicted in this scheme.
-However, for the level of precision required in the present work, they would not be relevant anyway in the final result.
-Therefore, neglecting $|x|^2$ contributions, the above geometric structure is also approximately equivalent to the spacetime element measured by a static observer resting at some fixed distance $R$ from the center of a Schwarzschild background.
-In fact, the latter would represent a non-rotating and accelerating observer whose proper reference frame could be described through Fermi-Walker coordinates \cite{maluf2008construction,klein2008general}.\\ The tetrad which naturally describes an observer stationary relative to the accelerated coordinate chart \eqref{rindlerelement} is
+However, for the level of precision required in the present work, they would be irrelevant to the final result anyway.
+Neglecting $|x|^2$ contributions, the geometric structure above is also approximately equivalent to the spacetime element measured by a static observer resting at some fixed distance $R$ from the center of a Schwarzschild background.
+In fact, the latter represents a non-rotating and accelerating observer whose proper reference frame could be described through Fermi-Walker coordinates \cite{maluf2008construction,klein2008general}. \\ The tetrads that naturally describe an observer standing still in the laboratory, i.e. one that is stationary relative to the accelerated coordinate chart $\{x^\mu\}$ characterized by \eqref{rindlerelement}, are